Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 But that doesn’t mean you can’t be successful with it.
 I’ve written this guide to help you start your Amazon empire the right way.
 And, I’ve worked with 22 top Amazon experts to offer real advice – not just the same generic thing you get from many other guides like this.

-These experts are a mix of successful Amazon sellers, digital marketing consultants who’s job focuses on helping Amazon entrepreneurs grow and scale their businesses, and more.
+These experts are a mix of successful Amazon sellers, digital marketing consultants who’s job focuses on helping Amazon entrepreneurs scale their businesses, and more.

 As you’ll see in these Amazon statistics, Amazon is the largest online retailer.
 Selling your products there lets you earn a piece of the pie and helps expose your brand to new customers.